 Outdoor crib on the market square of Turnhout (1989)

 The tradition of setting up nativity scenes in natural size in the province of Anvers dates back to 1957.
 Every year, the committee builds the crib on the Grand-Place of Brussels.

 The stable in Kempen is made up of materials recovered from old ruined farms (oak beams, bricks, tiles...) and the decor is complemented by numerous old accessories and agricultural tools.

 Gloria the Angel (1999)

 "Jerusalem, let your light shine!
 Your light has appeared to us."

 The angels and Jesus are made of faience in the sense of the techniques of DELLA ROBBIA, artists of the Florentine Renaissance.

-The symbolic weight of the comet announces to the world the coming of the Saviour.
+The symbolic weight of the comet announces the coming of the Saviour to the world.
 It connects the earth, the sky and points the way that leads to happiness.
 The Eucharist, represented by the allegory of bread and wine, is a means of getting there.

 The star represents the heavenly Jerusalem.
-Each angel is a messenger between God and man, symbolizing the stage of an initiation journey to salvation.
+Each angel is a messenger between God and man, symbolizing the initiation stages on the journey to salvation.